outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 	- finding the starting interface & direction of traversal across the other interfaces in the network is its own interesting problem, beyond just generating the relevant & useful interfaces in a network

-	- framing a conflict of type 'competition' as opposing direction/intent or equivalent direction/intent is a calculation that can be automated using any of these kinds of analysis, but the intent-matching analysis is best at this, and selecting that type of analysis is an important tool to build first
+	- framing a conflict of type 'competition' as opposing direction/intent or equivalent direction/intent is a calculation that can be automated using any of these kinds of analysis, but the logic & intent interfaces are best at this, and selecting those type of analysis is an important tool to build

+	- other uses of the interface network include:

+		- finding explanatory variables on multiple interfaces (a trajectory on the interface network) & translating them to a shared interface where possible

+			- maybe you can identify that theres an important type, intent, & conceptual variable to identify an object
+			- then you can decide if its worth storing that info separately, or standardizing those variables to the same interface
+				- if the type variable is explanatory & you need to keep it, you can still standardize it to intent (whats the primary unique function achieved by each type)
+				- concepts can also be standardized to other interfaces (what intents do concepts like 'power' achieve in the system & what position do they occupy)
+			- which interface to standardize to depends on which use you intend to use the information for
+				- if you need to implement it immediately, an interface like intent that is semantically adjacent to the structural & logical interfaces will be more useful
+				- if you need to identify new types, standardizing to the type interface will be more useful